-Breaking Up with Sugar as an Act of Self-Love, and My Top 5 Favorite Healthy Desserts
+Breaking Up with Sugar as an Act of Self-Love, and One OF My Favorite Healthy DessertS

 I recently celebrated one year without refined sugar.
 This has been the single most impactful dietary change I have ever made, and the greatest act of self-love I have ever expressed.